crittermike/dropdo-cli/README.md

 The link to the file will be output to stdout.

 Also, if you have xclip installed, it will copy the link to your clipboard.

+### Notes

+At this point, the script uploads files anonymously, so any files you upload won't be tied to your Dropdo.com account, which means you can't easily delete them.